tomjoht/tomjoht.github.io/_posts/2016/6/2016-06-22-solve-this-write-the-docs-meetup.md

 --
-title: 'Attend the "Solve This!""
-Write the Docs Meetup tomorrow (June 23, 2016)'
+title: "Attend the \"Solve This!\" Write the Docs Meetup tomorrow (June 23, 2016)"
 categories: general
 keywords: write the docs, meetings, creative problem solving
 summary: "Tomorrow (June 23, 2016) the Write the Docs meetup group in San Francisco is holding a meetup focused on helping each other solve tech comm problems.
 The meetup theme is called <i>Solve This!</i>.
 If you're in the Bay area, definitely check it out."